 The Wolf kept a leisurely pace, slowing to wait on the rare occasions the boys fell behind.
 Eric kept half an eye on Dahr, half an eye on his surroundings as he jogged after the wolf.
 He didn’t want to run faster, because if he had to fight, he didn’t want to start while winded.
 Yet it seemed like miles had rolled by without so much as a blemish in the landscape.
 It was just a grassy plain for as far as the eye could see.

 They came upon the rocky canyon quite suddenly, or more appropriately, it came upon them.
-One minute there was nothing but grass and then it appeared before them, a narrow crevice with steep sides as if a giant hill made of smooth grey stone had come into existence as they approached.
-It hadn’t grown from the ground, but had instead appeared, as if it had always been there, and they just hadn’t been able to see it until they were close enough.
+One minute there was nothing but grass and then it appeared before them, a narrow crevice with steep sides as if a giant hill made of smooth gray stone had come into existence as they approached.
+It hadn’t grown from the ground, but had instead appeared, Perhaps it had always been there, and they just hadn’t been able to see it until they were close enough.
 The crevice was so narrow they’d have to enter single file.
-If you were going to ambush someone this would be the place.
+If you were going to ambush someone, this would be the place.

-Still, the wolf ran into the chasm, so Eric followed, glancing back to make sure Dahr was bringing up the rear.
+When the wolf ran into the chasm, Eric followed, glancing back to make sure Dahr was bringing up the rear.
 A hundred paces later the wolf vanished, and after pausing only briefly, Eric continued forward holding the shield in front of him, wishing it was a sword.

 For a long time they continued, the walls getting higher.
 Then, ahead of them, he spotted a group of creatures he didn’t recognize.
 They were humanoid, but clearly not human.
 They looked like they were made from clay or maybe mud.
-None of the creatures stood taller than the middle of his chest, and their faces were featureless, blank smooth ovals.
+None of the creatures stood taller than the middle of his chest, and their faces were featureless smooth ovals.
 They approached without a sound, without hesitation, without fear.

 Eric paused for a moment, then raised his shield and called out.
 “Ho there.
 State your business.”